 O Death in Life, the days that are no more!

 With the final stanza, it becomes clear the speaker is narrating from beyond the grave.
 He tells the reader that “kisses after death” are sweet and “Dear.”
-They are compared to those experienced in life that are “hopeless fancy feigned.”
+They are compared to those experienced in life that is “hopeless fancy feigned.”
 The speaker is relating the emotions of death to those of love.
 Death is filled with the same mourning and, hopefully, joyful reception into another world.
 Lips will often want kisses that are meant for “others.”
 The same goes for the speaker who wants to continue in his life, but is unable.

 The final lines are less structured than those which have come before.
 The speaker is enraptured with the loss of his days and attempting to relive the emotions of first love.
 There is an amount of “regret” that has followed him to his death but his days are “no more.”
 There is nothing to do about anything left undone at this point.

 ‘Tears, Idle Tears’ is a lyric written by Alfred Tennyson in 1847.
 It was published as one of the “songs” in the poetry collection “The Princess” (1847).
 Though Tennyson was a poet of the Victorian era, this verse is not in parallel to the spirit of the age.
 On 15 September 1834 his beloved friend Arthur Henry Hallam died a premature death.
 His death left the poet with utter despair.
 He wrote many poems on the loss of his dear friend.
 ‘In Memoriam’ is one of them.

 In ‘Tears, Idle Tears’ there is a reference to his friend Arthur Hallam.
 When the poet was writing this poem, he was still recovering from the mental pain he had suffered due to Hallam’s death.
 In the last stanza, there is a reference to the relationship of Hallam with the poet’s sister, Emilia Tennyson.